We use Python packages to structure and organize our code. When talking about Python packages, people generally mean one of the following:

 An example Python package

-Let’s create a package named http
+Let’s create a package named httptools

 in the current directory.
 Our aim is that this imaginary package, one day, contains all the tools one might need to work with the HTTP protocol.
-We start simple though, with just HTTP GET and POST requests and a simple HTTP server.
+We start simple, though, with just HTTP GET and POST requests and a simple HTTP server.

 Our package contains two sub-packages: client